QuantumKitHub/MultiTensorKit.jl/docs/src/man/implementation.md

 ````julia
 entanglementplot(ψ;site=round(Int, L/2))
 ````
-This plot will show the singular values per object, as well as include the "effective" bond dimension, which is simply the dimension of the virtual space where we cut the system. #TODO: actually include the plot
+This plot will show the singular values per object, as well as include the "effective" bond dimension, which is simply the dimension of the virtual space where we cut the system.
+The next section will show this plot along with those when selecting the other module categories.

 ## Search for the correct dual model